Old St Paul's, Edinburgh: Building

-The present building was designed by Hay and Henderson in the Early English style at a cost of £3500, and was completed in 1883.
-Hay had been a pupil of Sir Gilbert Scott (architect of Saint Mary's Episcopal Cathedral in the West End of Edinburgh).
+The present building was designed by William Hay and George Henderson in the Early English style at a cost of £3,500, and was completed in 1883.
+Hay had been a pupil of Sir Gilbert Scott (architect of St Mary's Episcopal Cathedral in the West End of Edinburgh).
 Two subsequent nave extensions have trebled the building's original length, and the chancel floor has been raised and laid with marble.
+It is a Category B listed building.

 The high altar is made of carved oak in neo-Norman style with grape vine decoration, surmounted with a slab of porphyry.
 Seven lamps represent the gifts of the Holy Spirit.
 The reredos is in gilded oak, and was designed by Hay & Henderson in 1896.
-The lancet windows depict the crucifixion, with Saint Paul and Saint Columba on either side.
+The lancet windows depict the crucifixion, with St Paul and St Columba on either side.
 The roof of the nave is a hammer beam structure with wooden gargoyles.
 The pulpit is made of carved oak, with figures of saints, and was built in 1892.

-A memorial chapel (warriors Chapel) was built in 1926 as a memorial to the lives lost in the First World War, designed by Sir Matthew Ochterlony.
-This was organised by the then Rector, Canon Albert Ernest Laurie (1866–1937).
-It contains rolls of honour from both World Wars.
+A memorial chapel (the Warriors Chapel) was built in 1926 as a memorial to the lives lost in the First World War, designed by Sir Matthew Ochterlony.
+This was organised by the then Rector, Canon Albert Ernest Laurie (1866–1937) who had served as an army chaplain in France; he twice won the Military Cross for tending the wounded on the battlefield.
+His church assistant, Charles Gustave Meister (b.1882), also won the Military Cross, but was killed in 1918.
+The chapel, which is described as "one of the most beautiful war memorials in Scotland", contains rolls of honour from both World Wars.
+The roll of the First World War includes one woman; Sybil Lewis.
 This chapel also contains the Martyrs' Cross, a small iron cross that originally hung in the Grassmarket opposite the gallows, and was the last object seen by condemned criminals before execution.
-The chapel ordinarily houses a painting by Alison Watt, a Scottish artist.
+The chapel ordinarily houses a painting Still by Scottish artist Alison Watt.

 Sculpture

-At the head of the Calvary Stair is a sculpture of the Crucifixion by Alfred Frank Hardiman completed in 1926.
+At the head of the Calvary Stair is a sculpture of the Crucifixion by Alfred Frank Hardiman, completed in 1926.